-Students on-campus can print using most web based devices, like iPads or cell phones.
-All devices must have a compatible web browser installed like Internet Explorer or Firefox (Safari does not work at this time).
-Devices can then print to printers in the information commons of the Library and any residence hall computer lab printer.
+Students on-campus can print using a web based client that supports most devices, like laptops, tablets or cell phones.
+Once logged in with their Eagle Account credentials, users are walked through a simple wizard that allows them to upload or select an existing document, choose a printer and print options, and then submit the print job for printing.
+Devices can then print to printers in the information commons of the Library and any residence hall computer lobby printer.
 In addition, students will be able to view their account balances and printing history online.

-Central Methodist has network printers throughout campus.
-Typically the computer that you are using will automatically default to print to a nearby location.
-All students are assigned the default print quota of $50 at the beginning of every semester.
-Students may check their print quota by clicking on the PRINT MANAGER icon on the lower right-hand side of the taskbar.
+Central Methodist has network attached printers throughout campus.
+Typically the CMU-owned Windows PC that you are using will automatically default to print to a nearby location.
+All students are provided a print allotment of $50 at the beginning of every semester.
+(More funds can be added by the student in $5 increments if needed.
+Contact Helpdesk for details.)
+Students may check their print quota by clicking on the PaperCut icon (pictured below) and logging in with their Eagle account username/password or by clicking the PaperCut icon on the lower right-hand side of the Windows taskbar on CMU-owned on-campus PC’s.

 Residence Hall Lobby Printers: